 Cross section of a drill core of kukersite with a diameter of 9 cm.

 Estonia has no crude oil but oil (shale oil) can be extracted from oil shale (kukersite) by heating it without oxygen.
 This process is known as retorting.
 The residue of retorting is this black stuff known as semi-coke.

 Pebbles of dictyonema shale on the coast.

 Shungite is a metamorphic rock consisting of carbon.
-It is believed that shungite is a metamorphosed oil shale.
+It is believed by some scientists that shungite is a metamorphosed oil shale.
 The width of the sample from Karelia is 7 cm.